Designations Congruent with Things: Chapter 22

 “After I locked you in a tower,” Hermann snaps.

-“Is that literally what you think I envision?”
-Hermann snaps at him in a tone that ideally conveys extreme disapproval and profound disdain.
+“Is that what you think I envision?”
+Hermann’s tone ideally conveys extreme disapproval and profound disdain.

 “No,” Newton replies.
 “No. I just, I know you think I’m somewhat insensitive, not without reason, but I would like to demonstrate that I get that this sucks for you and I’m sorry, about that, I’m sorry, okay I’m just, I’m really—”

-“Stop,” Hermann half-screams at him, looking away, grateful he has not taken back control of the car.
+“Stop,” Hermann snarls, looking away, grateful he’s not taken back control of the car.
 “Stop,” he repeats, more sedately.
-“I know that you—“
+“I know that you—”

-“I know how you feel,” Hermann says, in a significantly more collected manner.
+“I know how you feel,” Hermann says, significantly more collected.

 “I know because you told me,” Hermann says.

-“You,” Hermann says, the word cutting Newton’s sentence in half.
-“Told me.
+“You,” Hermann says, the word cutting Newton’s sentence in half, “told me.
 You told me.
-I know how you feel, Newton, it has been impressed upon me in excruciating indelible detail, and so there is no need to discuss it any further.”
+I know how you feel, Newton, it has been impressed upon me in indelible detail, and so there is no need to discuss it further.”

-“Well, okay, because my next logical question is going to have to be ‘when’,” Newton replies, with a trace of Hermann’s own stiff formality in his tone.
-“Since I—“
+“Well, okay, because my next logical question will have to be ‘when’?”
+There’s a trace of Hermann’s own stiff formality in Newton’s tone.
+“Since I—”

 “In Hong Kong,” Hermann says.